jedi-academy/learn-dgpt/data/assignments/assignment1.md

 Once you have forked and cloned the team repository, add the remote alias like I had you do in lab 4:

-    git remote add upstream https://github.com/jedi-academy/dgpt4711lab04.git
+    git remote add upstream https://github.com/jedi-academy/dgpt4711heroes.git

+You will fork that, and prepare your work locally with feature branches based on develop.
+Your work will get integrated through pull requests, to merge one of your feature branches with the team's develop branch.
+All of your commits are to be GPG-signed

-You will periodically need to synch with the team repo, so see recent merges and any updates.
+.You will periodically need to synch with the team repo, so see recent merges and any updates.

     git checkout develop
     git pull upstream develop

-You will fork that, and prepare your work locally with feature branches based on develop.
-Your work will get integrated through pull requests, to merge one of your feature branches with the team's develop branch.
-All of your commits are to be GPG-signed.
+Remember not to work in the develop branch, but in feature branches.

 ## Allowed Folders to Use